satyaSK/SkipGram-Model/README.md

 # Skip-Gram Model
-The above code implements the Skip-gram model from [this paper](https://arxiv.org/pdf/1310.4546.pdf).
+* The above code implements the Skip-gram model from [this paper](https://arxiv.org/pdf/1310.4546.pdf).
 The main idea is to form word vector representations without losing the semantic information and relationships amongst various words.
-This is achieved by mapping the words to a higher dimensional space.
+* This is achieved by mapping the words to a higher dimensional space.
 As a final observation it seems that similarities between words seem to be encoded in the vector difference between the words.
-Also I've included a word embedding visualization to visualize the output of this project.
+* I've also included a word embedding visualization to visualize the output of this project.

 ## Dependencies
 * Tensorflow